Northern Territory (NT) Government response to recommendations of the Roadmap to Renewables report.

 The need and priorities for network transmission and distribution upgrades and augmentation over the long term will be addressed through PWC’s network planning function.

-The Northern Territory needs to be cognisant of national arrangements and settings relevant to electricity networks.
+The NT needs to be cognisant of national arrangements and settings relevant to electricity networks.

 Increasing community awareness will support the take-up and integration of renewable energy and potential demand management strategies by households and small business.